mwojnars/hypertag/README.md

 There is a number of additional elements of Hypertag that have not been mentioned so far.
 These include:

-- The _dedent_ marker (`<`): when put at the beginning of a block's headline, it decreases the output indentation of this block by one level (makes the indentation equal to the parent's).
-The dedent marker can be used with all types of blocks, including tagged and control blocks.
+- The _dedent_ modifier (`<`): when put at the beginning of a block's headline, it decreases the output indentation of this block by one level (makes the indentation equal to the parent's).
+The dedent modifier can be used with all types of blocks, including tagged and control blocks.
+- The _append_ modifier (`...`): when put at the beginning of a block, it marks that this block is a continuation and should be appended to the previous one without a newline.
 - The `pass` keyword can be used in place of a block, as an "empty block" placeholder.
   This quasi-block generates no output, similarly to the `pass` keyword in Python.
   The use of `pass` is never enforced by the syntax: empty body is always a valid alternative